 “But… for those who survive, things will actually get better than ever before.
 Literacy and life expectancy will increase.
 Democracy will spread.
 Global poverty will plummet.
 Basic social safety nets will be introduced, including national health insurance and a minimum wage.
 Women will get the vote and racial integration will be the law of the land, if not always the practice.
 So chin up!
 Smile on your faces!”

 I think the greatest myth we were sold after the end of the Cold War was that history had stopped, that it was just going to be liberal democracy as far as the eye could see.
-It certainly seemed that way after the Wall fell, followed quickly by the Soviet Union.
+It certainly seemed that way after the Berlin Wall fell, followed quickly by the Soviet Union.

-But those of us alive today are the beneficiaries of history, not its victims, making that myth probably the greatest survivorship bias in recent history.
+Those of us alive today are the beneficiaries of history, not its victims, making that myth probably the greatest survivorship bias in recent history.

 The Tienanmen Square protests, which failed to introduce change, took place the same year the Wall came down, but the China of 1989 was almost an economic afterthought, especially compared to Japan, who seemed poised to conquer the world.
 There was no sense that China would ever accomplish anything, except by great weight, and that eventually, she too would have to join the New World Order.

 In a single generation, China has become the world’s largest economy and a committed leader in AI research.
 Two of the five fastest computers in the world are there, with more on the way.
-China’s leaders are building a surveillance state the likes of which the world has never seen.
+China’s leaders are building a semi-capitalist surveillance state the likes of which the world has never seen.

 In other words, the world is tumbling back towards political chaos at the same time that widespread climate change will shift the global distribution of water.